-Applicant shall certify it is participating in the Federal Emergency Broadband Benefit or subsequent program, or, if it is not participating in such a program, Applicant should indicate how and when it intends to participate or explain the reasons it is not participating and detail other steps it is taking to ensure its network is affordable to those who qualify for such assistance.
+Applicant shall also certify they are participating in the Federal Emergency Broadband Benefit or subsequent program.
+The Applicant should explain the reasons if they are not participating and other steps they are taken to ensure their network is affordable to all Vermonters.